MobleyLab/blues/docs/examples.rst

 ========

 This page provides examples on how to use BLUES.
-Each subsection is a `Jupyter notebook <http://jupyter.org>`_, all are available in the
+A Jupyter notebook is available in the
 `examples folder <https://github.com/MobleyLab/blues/tree/master/examples>`_
-on github so you can try them out yourself.
+on github so you can try them out yourself or you can view it on `Anaconda cloud <https://anaconda.org/mobleylab/blues_tutorial/notebook>`_

 .. toctree::
     :maxdepth: 1